-Introducing the Data Flow Diagram The Data Flow diagram (DFD) is part of the Structured Systems Analysis and Design Method and is used to show the way that data flows through a system including the Processes, Data Stores and Entities that relate to the data.
+Introducing the Data Flow Diagram

+The Data Flow diagram (DFD) is part of the Structured Systems Analysis and Design Method and is used to show the way that data flows through a system including the Processes, Data Stores and Entities that relate to the data.
-A hierarch of diagrams is typically

-created that start from the Context diagram, which is said to be at 'level 0' in the hierarchy.
+A hierarch of diagrams is typically created that start from the Context diagram, which is said to be at 'level 0' in the hierarchy.

-Where to find the Data Flow

-Ribbon: Design > Diagram > Insert > Data Flow Diagrams > Data Flow

-Project Browser Toolbar : New Diagram icon > Data Flow Diagrams > Data Flow Diagram

-Project Browser context menu | Add Diagram... > Data Flow Diagrams > Data Flow Diagram

-Usage of the Data Flow Diagram

-The Data Flow diagram can be used to create a data- and process-centric view of a system at any level.
+Where to find the Data Flow Diagram Ribbon: Design > Diagram > Insert > Data Flow Diagrams > Data Flow Diagram Project Browser Toolbar : New Diagram icon > Data Flow Diagrams > Data Flow Diagram Project Browser context menu Add Diagram > Data Flow Diagrams > Data Flow Diagram Usage of the Data Flow Diagram The Data Flow diagram can be used to create a data- and process-centric view of a system at any level.
 While the BPMN Business Process diagram is not centered on data the Data Flow diagram is data-centric and shows which Processes consume, produce and store data.
 The diagrams are useful for a data analyst who needs to know how data moves through a system, from the context level where data flows between external entities and through the system down to the lowest level.

-Options for The Data Flow diagram can be
+Options for the Data Flow The Data Flow diagram can be assembled into a hierarchy, and drill down to lower